-- 1. Starting Fall 106, undergraduate students need to take required Information Technology course (2 credits) to meet the University Core Requirements.
-Courses that incorporate computer programming offered by individual departments or programs can also be recognized (see the table above) and count toward the required Information Technology credits.
-Students who fulfill "Information Technology" course by credit transfer from such courses should take other eligible courses to meet the total course credits of the University Core Requirements.
-If there are no Information Technology related courses in individual departments or programs, students of Science and Engineering (except for those of CSIE, EE, and AM) should take Intermediate Computer Programming courses offered by the General Education Center or other Intermediate Computer Programming courses in the table above; students other than Science, Engineering, and IM should take Fundamental Computer Programing courses offered by the General Education Center or other related courses in the table above. - 2.
-Students of CSIE, EE, AM, and IM should take Information Technology related courses offered by their respective departments to fulfill the Information Technology credits of the University Core Requirements; Computer Programming courses taken that are offered by the General Education Center cannot count toward the University Core Curriculum credits.
+1. Starting Fall 2017, undergraduate students need to take required Information Technology course (2 credits) to meet the University Core Requirements.
+Students of Science and Engineering (except for those of CSIE, EE, and AM) should take Intermediate Computer Programming courses offered by the General Education Center or other Intermediate Computer Programming-related courses in the table above; students other than Science, Engineering, and IM should take Fundamental Computer Programing courses offered by the General by the General Education Center or other related courses in the table above.
+However, the Information Technology course credits fulfilled by credit transfer from any of the courses not offered by the General Education Center, as listed in the aforementioned tables, will not count toward the University Core, whose credit requirements need to be satisfied by other eligible General Education courses.

+2. Students of CSIE, EE, AM, and IM should take required Information Technology-related courses offered by their respective departments to fulfill the Information Technology credits of the University Core Requirements; the credits fulfilled by credit transfer from such courses will not count toward the University Core, whose credit requirements need to be satisfied by other eligible General Education courses.
+Computer Programming courses taken that are offered by the General Education Center cannot count toward the University Core Curriculum credits.